arahi7860/css-box-model-and-positioning-lesson/readme.md

 > Note: Explain the styling in this image.

-Try adding text before and after the elemets themselves, and see how the different display elements respond.
+Try adding text before and after the elements themselves, and see how the different display elements respond.

 ## Positioning - Codealong (10 mins)